OXFORD

 Are you looking for a summer music course which combines intensive study under experienced coaches with the fun and enjoyment of making music together?
 Each summer the Oxford Chamber Course offers young string players aged 9–18 the opportunity to sample the special delights and challenges of playing chamber music – and a lot more besides.

-The Introductory Course (10am–2.45pm each day, Sunday to Friday) is for players of Grade 3 standard and above who have not yet taken Grade 6.
+The Introductory Course (generally 9.45am–2.30pm each day, Sunday to Friday) is for players who have taken Grade 3 but not yet taken Grade 6.

-The Advanced Course (12 noon–5.30pm each day) is for players from Grade 6 standard up to Grade 8 and above.
+The Advanced Course (generally 11.40am–5.50pm each day, Saturday to Friday) is for players who have taken Grade 7 as a minimum, ranging up to Grade 8 standard and above.

-The 2023 course will take place at Wychwood School from Saturday 29th July – Friday 4th August.
-On the Friday there will be rehearsals at the school through the day, leading up to the final course concert that evening.
+The 2024 course will take place at Wychwood School from Saturday 3rd – Friday 9th August.
+On the Friday there will be rehearsals at the school through the day, leading up to the final course concerts that afternoon and evening.

-For full details of this year’s course, including details of fees, discounts, and other important information, please download the 2023 PDF brochure above.
+For full details of this year’s course, including details of timings, fees, discounts, and other important information, please download the 2024 PDF brochure above.

-• All members of the course play in two different chamber groups, and every chamber group performs in the concert at the end of the week.
+• All members of the course play in two different chamber groups, and every chamber group performs in one of the concerts at the end of the week.

-• Every day features a different workshop, each exploring a different aspect of string playing, and all the Advanced Course chamber groups also take part in a masterclass with a world-class chamber musician.
+• Every day features a different workshop, each exploring a different aspect of string playing and musicianship, and all the Advanced Course chamber groups also take part in a masterclass with a world-class chamber musician.

-• Lunch-breaks include social activities for members of both courses, such as the annual Jenga Tournament.
+• Lunch-breaks include social activities bringing together members of all three course tiers, such as the annual Jenga Tournament.

 Our coaches